Debt-trap diplomacy: Europe

 China's BRI has made a number of investments in the European Union and continental Europe, including the port of Piraeus in Greece, Portugal's energy and transport sectors, and Hungarian railways.
 More than 12,400 freight trains travelled between China and Europe in 2020.

 In April 2021, the Prime Minister of Montenegro asked the EU to help the country repay the $1 billion loan granted by the Exim Bank of China in 2014 to fund the A-1 motorway; it accounted for about 25 percent of Montenegro's external debt.
 Under the terms of the loan, China would receive thousands of hectares in case of non-payment.
 The project was called unfeasible and not economically viable in two feasibility studies by the European Bank of Reconstruction and Development and the European Investment Bank, the EU's rationale for refusing to fund it.
 With an estimated cost of $23.8 million per kilometre, it is one of the world's costliest highways.
 A paper by the China Africa Research Initiative called reporting of the land as collateral a rumor derived from mis-translation of a routine clause in the contract.

 Latin America

 An article on CNBC said that Chinese investment in Latin America had been burgeoning and that the project has been heavily criticized amid allegations of debt-trap diplomacy and neocolonialism.
 These concerns have been pronounced, especially in Venezuela and Ecuador.
-A 2019 study compiled by Boston University's Global Development Policy Center stated that Chinese lending has not driven Latin American countries, except possibly Venezuela, over IMF debt sustainability thresholds.
+A 2019 study compiled by Boston University's Global Development Policy Center stated that Chinese lending has not driven Latin American countries over IMF debt sustainability thresholds.

-Argentina: Argentina has been denied access to, and oversight of, a Chinese satellite tracking station on its territory.